Joint Living Trust Template, Free Download 2026

 Is a joint trust better than separate trusts?

 A joint trust is simpler and less expensive to create and maintain for most married couples.
 It works well when spouses have similar estate planning goals and are comfortable with shared control of assets.
 Separate trusts are better when spouses have significantly different beneficiaries (such as children from prior marriages), when asset protection is a concern, or when the estate is large enough that separate trusts provide more tax planning flexibility.
 An estate planning attorney can help determine which structure best fits your situation.
+Regardless of the trust type chosen, a healthcare power of attorney template is an essential companion document.

 What happens to a joint trust when one spouse dies?